 Deploy a Jekyll site

-Jekyll is an open-source React framework for creating websites and apps.
+Jekyll is a simple, blog-aware, static site generator.
 In this guide, you'll create a new Jekyll application and deploy it using Cloudflare Pages.
 We'll be the

 jekyll CLI to create a new Jekyll site.